-32. The competence of the Tribunal is determined by the provisions of art.
-2.1(a) of the Statute:
+36. The competence of the Tribunal is determined by the provisions of article 2.1(a) of the Statute:

-The Dispute Tribunal shall be competent to hear and pass judgement on an application filed by an individual, as provided for in article 3, paragraph 1, of the present statute, against the Secretary-General as the Chief Administrative Officer of the United Nations: (a) To appeal an administrative decision that is alleged to be in non-compliance with the terms of appointment or the contract of employment.
-The terms "contract " and "terms of appointment" include all pertinent regulations and rules and all relevant administrative issuances in force at the time of alleged noncompliance;
+The Dispute Tribunal shall be competent to hear and pass judgement on an application filed by an individual, as provided for in article 3, paragraph 1, of the present statute, against the Secretary-General as the Chief Administrative Officer of the United Nations:

-33. To determine whether this claim is receivable, the Tribunal must examine the substance of the Applicant's Application to determine if it falls within the competence of the Tribunal.

-34. The Applicant does not deny that he received the assignment grant that he was due as a staff member on a temporary appointment but alleges that the rules on assignment grants discriminate against staff members engaged on continuous temporary contracts.
+- (a) To appeal an administrative decision that is alleged to be in non-compliance with the terms of appointment or the contract of employment.
+The terms "contract" and "terms of appointment" include all pertinent regulations and rules and all relevant administrative issuances in force at the time of alleged non-compliance; - 37.
+To determine whether this claim is receivable, the Tribunal must examine the substance of the Applicant's Application to determine if it falls within the competence of the Tribunal. - 38.
+The Applicant does not deny that he received the relocation grant he was due as a staff member on TA but alleges that the rules on relocation grants discriminate against staff members engaged on continuous temporary contracts.

-Assignment grant entitlements for staff members on temporary appointments
+Relocation grant entitlements for staff members on temporary appointments

-35. In 2008, in A/63/298 (Detailed proposals for streamlining United Nations contractual arrangements: a way forward), the Secretary-General proposed to streamline United Nations contractual entitlements under a single set of staff rules.
+- 39. Prior to 2009, the entitlement to a relocation grant by United Nations staff was governed by section 11.1 of ST/AI/2006/5.
+This provided for a relocation grant for travel on assignment for one year or longer, transfer or separation from service of a staff member appointed for one year or longer. - 40.
+In 2008, in A/63/298 (Detailed proposals for streamlining United Nations contractual arrangements: a way forward), the Secretary-General proposed to streamline United Nations contractual entitlements under a single set of staff rules.
 The proposal introduced the concept of temporary, fixed-term and continuing contracts.
 The General Assembly addressed the proposals in A/Res/63/250.
 Materially in articles 2.7 and 2.8 it decided that: